Mitchell-Suleymanov/Extreme21/AcesList.md

 3. AceOfRestraint - Discard all Aces you have.
 Return all face-up cards in your hand to the deck.
 Draw 2 cards.
 You can no longer draw cards for this Match.
 Your opponent's bet is increased by 50.
 4. AceOfGreed - Draw 2 Aces.
 5. Mine - If this Ace leaves the field, draw 3 Aces.
-6. MinePlus - If this Ace leaves the field, draw 2 Aces.  by 2.
+6. MinePlus - If this Ace leaves the field, draw 2 Aces.
+Your opponent's bet is increased by 2.
 7. LuckyLucky - You feel luckier (Raises Luck by 10).
 8. LuckyLuckyPlus - Draw the best possible card from the deck.
 You feel luckier (Raises Luck by 20).
 9. Hex - Your opponent is no longer feeling lucky (Reset's Player's Luck).